barisbatuhan/retinaface/README.md

 *Cascaded_Model_No_Augment* | 70.3 | 75.7 | 65.4 |
 *Cascaded_Model_With_Augment* | 83.0 | 84.3 | 73.5 |

-Here, AP is calculated by taking the IOU threshold as 0.5 and mAP is calculated by taking the average of all IOU thresholds between 0.5 and 0.95 with step size of 0.05.
-Please keep in mind that Cascaded and NoCascade models are not fully trained yet.
+Here, AP is calculated by taking the IOU threshold as 0.5.

 **Note:** If you just try to predict faces in images, please use the PyTorch weight-transferred model weights, since it is the most stable version right now.
 Also, Cascaded_Model_With_Augment does not perform well in landmark localization task.
 Please select not augmented version for landmark localization task if you want to use the full model structure.